Walking in Westchester and More

 1271 Hanover Street Yorktown Heights, NY 10598

 Three separate, inter-linked trails in 134 acres of forest.
 Open from dawn to dusk.
-Parking areas located at trail heads on the east side of Hanover Street.
+One parking area is located across the street on the east side of Hanover Street next to the fruit stand, additional parking is available next to the trail head.
 No Dogs allowed.

 Open 10am - 4:30pm year round with 3.5 miles of hiking trails.